GuanceCloud/guance-docs/docs/en/datakit/datakit-conf.md

       # Dataway HTTP timeout
       timeout_v2 = "30s"

-      # max_retry_count specifies at most how many times the data sending operation will be tried when it fails,
+      # max_retry_count specifies at most how many times will be tried when dataway API fails(not 4xx),
-      # valid minimum value is 1 (NOT 0) and maximum value is 10.
+      # default value(and minimal) is 1 and maximum value is 10.
+      #
+      # The default set to 1 to makes the API fails ASAP to release memroy.
       max_retry_count = 1

-      # The interval between two retry operation, valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"
+      # The interval between two retry operation, valid time units are "ns", "us", "ms", "s", "m", "h"
       retry_delay = "1s"

       # HTTP Proxy